EU unveils power market reform to boost renewables

-BRUSSELS EU regulators set a path on Wednesday for renewables to power half of Europe by 2030, with plans to cut energy use, phase out subsidies for coal and enforce greater cross-border trade.
+BRUSSELS (Reuters) - EU regulators set a path on Wednesday for renewables to power half of Europe by 2030, with plans to cut energy use, phase out subsidies for coal and enforce greater cross-border trade.

-The European Commission's the 1,000-page draft law seeks to meet goals on cutting emissions and adapt Europe's grid to digital technologies and wind and solar power that is transforming industry and challenging utilities.
+The European Commission's 1,000-page reform seeks to meet goals on cutting emissions and adapt Europe's grid to digital technologies and fitful wind and solar power that is transforming industry and challenging utilities.

 It sets Brussels on a collision course with governments that want to insure against black-outs by subsidizing conventional power and maintain sovereignty over pricing and grid operation.

-Facing a crisis of confidence over Britain's vote to leave the bloc, the EU executive is seeking to champion consumer rights, pledging to lower prices, streamline billing and remove barriers for households to potentially sell surplus electricity from resources such as solar panels.
+Facing a crisis of confidence over Britain's vote to leave the bloc, the EU executive is seeking to champion consumer rights, pledging to lower prices, streamline billing and remove barriers for them to sell electricity from sources such as solar panels.

-"Today there is not enough flexibility, the price signals are not working, we don't have enough cross-border exchanges," Commission Vice President Maros Sefcovic said.
-"The consumers are coming last in the line."
+"Today there is not enough flexibility, the price signals are not working," Commission Vice President Maros Sefcovic said.

-While wholesale power prices have plummeted, consumer bills have risen by around 3 percent a year across the bloc since 2008, EU data shows.
+While wholesale power prices have dropped, bills across the bloc rose by some 3 percent a year since 2008, EU data shows.

+Brussels is pushing governments to end regulated prices, seeking market prices set as close to real time as possible.

 Many EU nations are stuck, Sefcovic said, due to vested interests struggling to adapt to new competitors and the bloc's climate pledge to cut emissions by 40 percent by 2030.

-Poland has objected to provisions that could threaten its coal-mining industry, while Germany is wary of curbs on priority treatment for wind and solar power.
+Poland objected to provisions that could threaten its coal-mining industry on Wednesday, while Germany criticized a lack of support for wind and solar power.

+But Germany's Economy Ministry welcomed moves to strengthen markets and cross-border cooperation.

 The bill sees governments ceding power to the EU's energy regulatory agency ACER to rule on disputes over the shape of single-price trading zones like that which covers joint German-Austrian power markets.